Emmionel/building_my_site/basic_layout.md

 Emmion
 Emmionel
 many allieses one person
+more than a music teacher
-your music teacher
+YOUR music teacher
-yout music tutor
+YOUR music tutor

 Navigation Barline:
 1. Home